Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Evaluation of other policies

 \subsection{S3-FIFO}

-The S3-FIFO policy is a new algorithm that claims to have state-of-the-art hit ratio.
+S3-FIFO~\cite{S3FIFO} is a new algorithm that claims to have state-of-the-art hit ratio.
 We have not implemented this policy, but will study it via analysis and simulation.
 S3-FIFO divides the global list of all elements in the cache into two global FIFO-ordered lists.
-The first global list is called the Small List, because it has a fixed short length, while the second global list is called the Main List.
-Typically, the Small List contains 10\% of the items while the Main List contains the rest (we used these numbers in our model).
-The S3-FIFO algorithm is very similar to CLOCK in that only a miss causes work to be done, while a hit only involves setting a bit.
+The first list is called the Small List, $S$, because it has a fixed short length, while the second list is called the Main List, $M$.
+Typically, the $S$-List contains 10\% of the items while the $M$-List contains the rest (we used these numbers in our model).
+S3-FIFO is very similar to CLOCK in that only a miss causes work to be done, while a hit only involves setting a bit.

-There is also a Ghost element which determines whether the requested item should be stored in the Small list or the Main list.
-The Ghost's decision is generally based on whether the object was accessed within the last $x$ misses of the cache, where $x$ is the number of items in the Main List.
+There is also a Ghost element which determines whether the requested item should be stored in the $S$-List or the $M$-List.
+The Ghost's decision is generally based on whether the object was accessed within the last $x$ misses of the cache, where $x$ is the number of items in the $M$-List.
 Ghost lookup is similar in speed to a cache lookup, so $\E{Z_{ghost}} = 0.51 \mu s$.

 As in CLOCK, every object in the cache has a special bit.
 When the object first enters the cache, the object is assigned a bit of $0$.
 If the object is accessed while it is in the cache, then its bit is changed from $0$ to $1$.